Thousands of demonstrators around the country demand Trump's tax returns

 "If he thinks he can get away with playing king, he's got another thought coming," Waters said.
 "He does not believe that he has to be accountable to the people, but we will pressure him!"

-In Berkeley, California, police said nine were arrested after participants at a "Patriot's Day" rally clashed with demonstrators from an anti-fascist counter protest.
+In Berkeley, California, police said more than 10 were arrested after participants at a "Patriot's Day" rally clashed with demonstrators from an anti-fascist counter protest.
 Police in riot gear were on-hand to subdue violent protesters and fireworks were reportedly lobbed into crowds.

 Related: Tax Day Protests to Demand Trump's Returns